-Not many people consider the importance of choosing and using the right font to project professionalism on your on screen documents or printed materials.
-If you’re a business owner, student, or anyone who wants to add some professionalism in your materials, resume, research papers, or office materials, then you’ve come to the right place.
+Not many people consider the importance of choosing and using the right font to project professionalism on your on-screen documents or printed materials.
+If you’re a business owner, student, or anyone who wants to add some professionalism to your materials, resume, research papers, or office materials, then you’ve come to the right place.
 We curated a list of fonts that are all easily accessible and can be for professional use.

 Microsoft Word is a great tool that you can use to create a diversity of professional documents.
 We decided to create our list of professional fonts around Microsoft Word since most people are accustomed to this software, as it is very convenient, straightforward, and easy to use.
 It also houses a lot of great fonts featuring different styles such as handwriting fonts, cursive fonts, and decorative fonts. that you can choose from.

 Serif Professional Fonts in Word

 John Baskerville designed this Typeface in the 750s.
 The Typeface exhibits evenly spaced clean serif characters that shows a significant variance of thick and think strokes.
 Baskerville is a considerable font to use in resumes, presentations, and documents.

 John Hudson designed this Typeface for both paper publishing and electronic text use.
 The font features outspread serif characters for an easy-to-read look and feel.

 This familiar font is often used as the font has been designed for printed materials and on-screen documents.
 You can never go wrong using Cambria as it is one of those easily accessible professional fonts in word.

 This font by Bruce Rogers was initially designed to be used by the Metropolitan Museum for titles.
 Eventually, Centaur was worked on to use in-text and remains to have that unique characteristic of the font being legible in both large and small text sizes.